How To Make Ginger Paste?

 Ingredients

 You can also add a little salt while making the paste.
-Oil and salt acts as natural preservatives making the shlef like of adrak paste higher.
+Oil and salt act as natural preservatives, thereby extending the shelf life of adrak paste.

-Note – If you plan to use this paste to make tea, lemonade, smoothies, or desserts, replace the oil with water.
-I mostly make two versions—one with oil and one with water.
+If you plan to use this paste to make tea, lemonade, smoothies, or desserts, replace the oil with water.
+I mostly make two versions, one with oil and one with water.

-Cut the peeled ginger into small pieces and add them to a high-speed blender or food processor.
+Step 2: Cut the peeled ginger into small pieces, then add it to a high-speed blender or food processor.

-Note – If your blender is not high powdered, blend the ginger in batches.
+If your blender is not high-powered, blend the ginger in batches.

-Always use a non-reactive glass containers to prevent any flavor change or oxidation.
+Always use a non-reactive glass container to prevent any flavor change or oxidation.
 Plastic and metal containers are not advisable.

 I prefer to peel the ginger, as the skin affects the texture and flavor of the paste.
 However, if you use organic ginger, you can rinse it well and make the paste without peeling it.